Fabric Care 101

 Help your Clothes and Your Cleaner

-- When at home, always blot or soak a “spill” from a fabric.
+- When at home, always or soak a “spill” from a fabric.
 Excessive rubbing can damage the fabric and remove the dye.

 - Bring your garments for professional cleaning as soon as possible after a stain occurs.
 Stains left too long can become permanent and damage the fabric.